sachinchemate/SpringBoot-REST-Log-Swagger-Maven/README.md

 # SpringBoot-REST-Log-Swagger-Maven

-Creating Sample project/skeleton for those who want to use spring boot and expose any service as Restfull API.
+Creating Sample project/skeleton for those who want to use spring boot and expose any service as Restfull API with Swagger & Log using Maven.

 **Learning:

 1. **SpringBoot** app using **maven** (you don't have to worry about dependency, starter Jar will take care of all the dependent jars)